This post may contain affiliate links. Please read our disclosure policy.

 These oatmeal cranberry cookies are perfect for when you need a cookie fix!
-They’re crisp around the edges, incredibly chewy throughout and filled with white chocolate chips and cranberries!
+They’re crisp around the edges, incredibly chewy throughout and filled with white chocolate chips and fresh cranberries!
 Easy and quick to make and a joy to eat!

 This is basically a combination of the classic oatmeal cookies with cranberries in them (like the recipe on the back of the Quaker Oats canister) mixed with a classic chocolate chip cookie recipe.